chimera-linux/chimera-linux.github.io/_docs/installation/partitioning/zfs.md

 # apk add zfs-ckms
 ```

-Keep in mind that ZFS managed through CKMS wil need to build its kernel
+Keep in mind that ZFS managed through CKMS will need to build its kernel
 modules from source, which may take time, especially on slow devices.
 It may also not be compatible with every kernel at source level.